 I heard tonight that somewhere in the Old Testament there is a “Spell, or Divination, that a man can do which will determine if your wife has cheated on you or not.
 It was said that doing this divination will give you an answer from God and his truthful wisdom.
 Have you ever read about this divination?

 I heard someone talking about this question and I was curious if really is true and is it something we are allowed to do ?
 Where in the Bible can I find this ?

+As the tabernacle-based religion and priesthood has been superseded, this test is no longer practiced.
 It should also be pointed out that this is probably a very unreliable way of determining a person’s faithfulness in a relationship and it would be wiser to base decisions on better evidence.

 The UK is holding a referendum to decide whether to remain part of the European Union.
 There are claims and counter-claims about what is best for Britain, and it can be confusing to know who to believe.
 In this one-off article, Jon the freelance theologian, explores a good reason for the UK to stay as part of the EU.

 In Acts chapter 16 there is a fascinating insight into the Apostle Paul’s missionary activities.
 It is one of the few places where it seems Paul has explicit divine guidance over where to go to preach the gospel.
 In verses 6 and 7 it says that Paul is prevented by the Spirit from entering the provinces of Asia and Bithynia, both in modern-day Turkey.
 He had already visited many of the key cities in Asia and it would have been natural for him to return to the churches there.
 However, he has a vision of a ‘man from Macedonia’, part of Greece.
 He realises this is a sign that he should leave Asia behind.

 It’s interesting when considering the future of the UK in Europe to think about this incident in the life of the Apostle Paul as told in Acts. (more…)